Strictly Come Dancing series 7

 Strictly Come Dancing returned for its seventh series on 18 September 2009 on BBC One.
 Bruce Forsyth and Tess Daly returned as presenters of the main show on BBC One, while Claudia Winkleman presented the spin-off show Strictly Come Dancing: It Takes Two on BBC Two.
 Len Goodman, Craig Revel Horwood, and Bruno Tonioli returned as judges.
 Series 5 winner Alesha Dixon joined the judging panel as a replacement for Arlene Phillips.
-Darcey Bussell (Who would later become permanent judge from 2012 until 2018) served as a guest judge beginning with the quarterfinal.
+Darcey Bussell, who later became a permanent judge from 2012 to 2018, served as a guest judge beginning with the quarterfinal.

 Camilla Dallerup, Karen Hardy, and Hayley Holt were replaced as professional female dancers by Natalie Lowe, Aliona Vilani, and Katya Virshilas.
 The show on 7 November was filmed from the Blackpool Tower Ballroom for the first time since the finale of series 2.

-Due to illness, Bruce Forsyth did not appear in the show on 14 November.
-As a result, Tess Daly took over as main presenter, and Claudia Winkleman took over Daly's normal role.
-This would become permanent in 2014, when Forsyth withdrew from the show.
-Ronnie Corbett also presented alongside Daly, appearing without prior announcement.
+Due to illness, Bruce Forsyth did not appear on the show on 14 November.
+Tess Daly served as main presenter for the episode alongside the "surprise" addition of Ronnie Corbett, while Claudia Winkleman took over Daly's normal role.
+Daly and Winkleman both later held these positions permanently from 2014 to 2025.

 BBC Breakfast sports presenter Chris Hollins and Ola Jordan were announced as the winners on 19 December, while Hollyoaks actor Ricky Whittle and Natalie Lowe finished in second place.